Real World Experiences of Hybrid IT – Part 2

 Getting data to the cloud is now a relatively easy task and, in most instances, incurs little to no cost.
 However, moving data within or between clouds, and in cases of repatriation, back to your own systems, does incur cost.
 In my experience, these are often overlooked.
 Sprawl within the cloud, adopting new features in different regions, or running a multi-region implementation can increase both traffic between services and associated costs.

-Starting with a good design and maintaining locality between services helps minimise this.
+Starting with a good design and maintaining locality between services helps minimize this.
 Ensuring the data you need is as close to the application as possible and minimal traffic is widely distributed needs to be considered from the very start of a cloud journey.

 Why a Hybrid IT Mindset?

 With those examples in mind, why should we adopt a hybrid IT mindset?
-Having all the tools available to you within your toolbox allows for solutions to be designed that maximise the efficiencies and productivity of your business whilst avoiding growing costs.
+Having all the tools available to you within your toolbox allows for solutions to be designed that maximize the efficiencies and productivity of your business whilst avoiding growing costs.
 Keeping long-running services that are low on the refactor/replace priorities in on-premises infrastructure is often the most cost-effective method.
 Allowing the data generated by these services to take advantage of cloud-native technologies and systems that would be too costly to develop internally (such as artificial intelligence or machine learning) gives your business the best of both worlds.
 If you have short-term requirements for additional capacity or short-lived workloads like dev/test, giving your teams access to resources in the cloud can speed up productivity and even out spikes in demand throughout the year.
 The key is in assessing the lifetime of the workload and what the overall costs of the services consumed are.